This post is also available in: Čeština

 Time needed: 1 hour 40 minutes (one way)

 Getting there: You will need a car (search for a car rental) – there is an option to hike back to the starting point using a shorter route than along the whole coast.

-Where to eat: Coste Mor Restaurant right by the Saint-Guirec beach serving all possible fish and seafood dishes, including a stingray.
+Where to eat: Coste Mor Restaurant right by the Saint-Guirec beach serving all possible French food including fish and seafood dishes like stingray.
 An array of sweet/savory crepes is on the menu too.

 Where to stay nearby: The night before hitting the Pink Granite Coast, we stayed at the Camping de Pen Guen mentioned above.
 It’s 1 hour and 40 minutes drive away.